MonalikaKapoor/Microsoft-Engage-Link-Up/Link-Up-Video-Call-Application/README.md

 ## Installation
 ### Clone
-- Clone this repo to your local machine using
+- Clone this repo to your local machine

 ### Setup
 **Client**